-Property Solvers spend many hours every month helping homeowners answer concerns about selling their house.
+Property Solvers spend many hours every month helping homeowners with a range of house sale concerns like these.

-As a general rule, however, we always encourage people to take a birds-eye view of what’s happening in their local housing market.
+There will, however, be some regional and even local differences to be aware of.
+That’s why we always encourage people to take a birds-eye view of what’s happening in their local housing market.

 Buyers sentiment, supply/demand, the desirability for houses on your street and a range of other factors can all influence what can happen with a sale.

 The good news is that it’s never been easier to check house prices for yourself.